karlun/gramods/README.md

 A Window creates a graphics context and makes it current before any subsequent calls.
 The Window calls a View to produce graphics.
 A View may call other views recursively, or make one or more calls to one or more renderers to produce this graphics.
 It is the renderer that actually renders the scene, while the view determines frame buffers and frustum settings to use, based on the current Viewpoint.

-If a SterescopicView has a StereoscopicMultiplexer, it will call this to set up rendering to the left and right eye.
-Thus, the StereoscopicMultiplexer does not know how the eyes are physically oriented and offsetted, which even may be different depending on the View, but only knows if the graphics should be rendered to quad buffers or interlaced or anaglyphic to the back buffer.
+Support for stereoscopic rendering is provided through MultiscopicMultiplexer.
+If a MultiscopicView has a MultiscopicMultiplexer associated with it, it will call this to set up rendering to the left and right eye, or more if the view supports holographic rendering.
+Thus, the MultiscopicMultiplexer does not know how the eyes are physically oriented and offsetted, which even may be different depending on the View or Viewpoint, but only knows if the graphics should be rendered to quad buffers or interlaced or anaglyphic to the back buffer.
 A smart interlaced technique can therefore combine the masked out lines with the closest shown lines.

 The TiledView node makes use of the *Decorator Design Pattern*, to allow for flexible configurations of graphics output.